clairmclafferty/azimuth1-new-website/_posts/2017-11-05-welcome-robert.md

 tags: team
 ---

 We're excited to welcome Robert Sellers to our team!
-Robert is a  data scientist based in NYC and will be focusing on our navigation and routing products as well as analyzing data for our NSF SBIR program called EnviMetric. <!--more-->
+Robert is a  data scientist based in NYC and will be focusing on our navigation and routing products as well as analyzing data for our NSF SBIR program called EnviMetric.

 ![]({{ site.baseurl }}/pics/bios/robert_sellers_profile_pic.jpg){: class="img-fluid" width="40%"}